yimikao/project52/README.md

 # Project52 Go Challenge

 A project to write a small project everyweek.
 All projects are written in Golang.
+I also plan on adding tests to up my testing game.

 ## Preface: